 Representative Joseph M. McNamara

-Chairperson, Health, Education and Welfare Committee
+Chairperson, House Committee on Health, Education and Welfare

 Member, Joint Committee on Healthcare Oversight

 Rep. Joseph M. McNamara (D) represents District 19 in Warwick and Cranston.
 First elected in November 1994, he serves as the chairman of the House Committee on Health, Education and Welfare Committee.
 He also is a member of the House Committee on Rules.

 In 2016, Representative McNamara introduced the successful Rhode Island Family Home Visiting Act, which calls for the Rhode Island Department of Health to work with the Department of Human Services and the Department of Children, Youth, and Families to develop and coordinate the standards for a system of early childhood home visiting services that would meet the needs of the state’s most vulnerable families with young children.

 Representative McNamara also worked with the governor’s Overdose Prevention and Intervention Task Force to craft a package of legislation aimed at addressing the opioid overdose crisis.
 The bills were signed into law in 2016.

 In 2015, Representative McNamara sponsored legislation that establishes regulations and standards for distance learning educational programs.
 Distance learning is a method of delivering education and instruction, often on an individual basis, to students who are not physically present in a traditional setting, such as a classroom.
 He also spearheaded legislation that increases from 300 feet to 1,000 feet the distance within which a registered sex offender may not reside near a school.